Chef Quits Over Vegan Menu At Prince William’s Earthshot Prize Ceremony

 3 Minutes Read

 The Earthshot Prize was founded in 2020 by the UK’s Prince William and iconic natural historian Sir David Attenborough.
 It is a global award that celebrates innovative contributions towards environmentalism.
-The banquet serves an all-vegan menu as a reflection of Earthshot’s commitment to sustainability and the planet.
+The banquet typically involves an all-vegan or vegetarian menu as a reflection of Earthshot’s commitment to sustainability and the planet.

 Read more: Brazil Makes History With Partial Ban On Live Animal Testing For Cosmetics